People – DND Guidelines for Hybrid Work

 • Ensuring they have a valid work agreement.

-• Complying with the terms of their work agreement.
+• Complying with the terms of their work agreement and have reviewed the DND Terms and Conditions for Telework.

 • Complying with the Common Hybrid Work Model and the terms of the Direction on prescribed presence in the workplace.

-On site presence is determined by operational requirements and some positions may require an employee to be on-site more than the minimum requirement.
+Hybrid agreements are determined by a manager based on operational requirements.
+Hybrid agreements may not be applicable for some positions or may require an employee to be on-site more than the minimum 3 days in office.
 The employer has the exclusive right to designate the location of work and to require employees to report to their designated workplace.
-Therefore, hybrid work is not an entitlement and not all employees are hybrid workers by default.
+Therefore, hybrid work is not an entitlement, and not all employees are hybrid workers by default.

 Compressed schedules

-In accordance with the Government of Canada's Privacy Act, Direction on prescribed presence in the workplace, Guidance on optimizing a hybrid workforce, as well as the Directive on Telework, DND is responsible for monitoring (accessible only on the DND network) the location of work for all employees.
-Monitoring allows DND to ensure compliance with these directives.
+In accordance with the Government of Canada’s Privacy Act, the Direction on prescribed presence in the workplace, Guidance on optimizing a hybrid workforce, as well as the Directive on Telework, DND is responsible for monitoring (accessible only on the DND network) the location of work for all employees.
+Monitoring allows DND to ensure compliance with these directives as well as the safety and security of all employees.

-Monitoring may be performed using different data collection methodologies, including network and site access.
-Managers may also be asked to report on their team’s compliance with the Direction.
-To determine whether they are reporting to their correct work location the requisite number of times, managers should rely on observations or information directly collected from the employee.
-The compliance reporting calculation excludes employees who have an approved or pending accommodation, and those with an approved exception or pending exception under categories 1 – 3 and 4a – 4c.
+Monitoring by DND may be performed using different data collection methodologies, including network and site access.
+Managers should be monitoring daily.
+To determine whether employees are reporting to their correct work location the requisite number of times in accordance with their agreement, managers should rely on observations or information directly collected from the employee.
+The compliance reporting calculation excludes employees who have an approved or pending accommodation and those with an approved exception or pending exception.

 As a reminder, DND networks are subject to monitoring, including users connected remotely.
 This information is collected and reviewed to enforce acceptable use, policy compliance, and to protect against cyber threats.